chriscanipe/Intro-to-News-Apps-Spring-2016/README.md

 ##### Tuesday
 * _Working with JSON data._ We'll cover basic AJAX requests and start playing with some actual data from the [Missouri Department of Elementary & Secondary Education](http://mcds.dese.mo.gov/quickfacts/Pages/District-and-School-Information.aspx).
 * We'll also get into some basic concepts of data visualization through For Loops and CSS.
 * Homework:
+	* For Thursday:
 		* Read [Drawing Conclusions from Data](https://source.opennews.org/en-US/learning/statistically-sound-data-journalism/) by Jonathan Stray
 		* Come up with at least two story ideas based on the Missouri Dept. of Education data.

+	* For Tuesday:
+		* Using the in-class exercise as a guide, create a new and different bar chart from the Columbia Public Schools data.
+The head, dek and sourceline should reflect the content of the chart and whatever trend or story (or lack thereof) might be evident in the data.
+		* Commit the project to your Git account and send me a link to the repository.
+		* A [more complete](http://chriscanipe.com/news-apps-class-2016/exercise-three/) and thoroughly-documented version of the Frederic Douglass High chart we started in class can be found [here](https://github.com/chriscanipe/exercise-three).

 ##### Thursday